The Hamiltonian formalism of the Inverse Problem

 where $B$ is a constant $m\times m$-matrix.
-Since $B$ is a constant matrix, the matrix valued function $D$ required by Theorem~\ref{main-result} can be assumed to be constant as well.
-As it is shown in \cite[Lemma 4.4]{hassan-2020-2}, given a matrix $D$ such that $DB$ is skew-symmetric the linear subbundle of $T\mathbb{R}^m\oplus T^\ast\mathbb{R}^m$ defined by
+Since $B$ is constant, if we find a constant $D$ such that the matrix $DB$ is skew-symmetric, then the pair $(B,D^t)$ generates the big-isotropic structure

-is a big isotropic structure and it is a Dirac structure if the extra maximality condition $\ker B\cap \ker D^t= 0$ holds.
+In other words, the integrability condition is satisfied automatically.
 Theorem~\ref{main-result} also requires that the $1$-form $D^tu$ be closed.
 This requirement forces $D$ to be symmetric.
-Summing up what have said, we have following corollary of Theorem~\ref{main-result}. \begin{corollary} Let $B$ be a constant matrix.
-If there is a symmetric matrix $D$ such that $DB$ is skew-symmetric then linear system $X=Bu$ is Hamiltonian with respect to Dirac$\backslash$big-isotropic structure $L_{(B,D^t)}(u):=\{(Bz,Dz) | \forall z\in\mathbb{R}^m\}$ having $H(u)=u^t D u$ as Hamiltonian function.
-Furthermore, if $B$ is invertible then $X$ is Hamiltonian with respect to constant presymplectic (symplectic if $D$ is invertible as well) structure $\omega^\sharp=DB^{-1}$ and if $D$ is invertible then $X$ is Hamiltonian with respect to constant poisson structure $\pi^\sharp=BD^{-1}$.
-In both cases with the same Hamiltonian function $H(u)=u^t D u$. \end{corollary}
+The following corollary of Theorem~\ref{main-result} sums up what we have said. \begin{corollary} Let $B$ be a constant matrix.
+If there exists a constant matrix $D$ such that $DB$ is skew-symmetric, then $L_{(B,D^t)}(u):=\{(Bz,D^tz) | \forall z\in\mathbb{R}^m\}$ is a big-isotropic structure.
+Furthermore, if $D$ is symmetric, then the linear system $X(u)=Bu$ is Hamiltonian w.r.t the big-isotropic structure $L_{(B,D^t)}(u)$ and the Hamiltonian function $H(u)=u^t D u$. \end{corollary}